rtrppl/orgrr/readme.md

 - Is that all?

 No. I also wanted to learn more elisp.
-Executing a small project like this seemed to be a good way to do so.
+A small project like this seemed to be a good way to start.

 - What does orgrr stand for?

 Orgrr is an acronmy for "org-roam ripgrep" or "org-roam replica", as org-roam calls itself a [roam-research](https://roamresearch.com) replica.

-- Is this subtile critizism on the org-roam approach?
+- Is this a subtile critizism on the org-roam approach?

 Not at all!
 The project was born out of the admiration of the pioneering work done by Jethro Kuan and others.
-You should check out the real org-roan.
+You should check out the real org-roam.